 |Climate||55 deg., 60% humid.; wind: 5-10 mph; seas: light chop|

 |Hull Warranty Extended||10 year limited|

 The mission of the 230CC is to provide the main attributes of four distinctive types of boats into one all-purpose boat.
 World Cat seems to have pulled it off and given us a boat that 1) can get into very shallow water, 2) has a range of nearly 300 miles at best cruise, 3) exhibits the handling the ride capabilities necessary in offshore conditions and, 4) has the combined roominess of a center console and a deckboat.

-This is far and away the main feature that cats bring to the table that no monohull can touch.
-Just try to find the 23 foot center console with twin engines.
+• Twin engines on a 23-footer.
+This is far and away from the main feature that cats bring to the table that no monohull can touch.
+Just try to find the 23-foot center console with twin engines.